 Weight: 1.28 Carats

 When dealing with gems, there are additional costs with international shipping (Emeralds mainly come from Colombia), political conflicts between certain countries, and possible treatments.
 More than 99% of emeralds are treated for their clarity, with even the snobbiest of gem buyers at Sotheby’s purchasing treated emeralds for millions.
+Origin plays a role to a certain extent too with Colombia being considered the premier source for emeralds.
+However, 90% of all emeralds in the trade come from the source, so an emerald engagement ring from Colombia would not run a higher premium than an emerald engagement ring from Zambia.

 For the same qualities seen in all of these treated emeralds, the scarce few untreated emeralds that are available will be another two to three times more expensive purely due to rarity.